Best Next.js Ecommerce Templates in 2026: Complete Guide & Comparison

 Accessibility WCAG AA Rarely tested Varies by theme Depends on effort

-Design tokens Figma + Tailwind sync Hardcoded Theme settings Build from scratch
+Design tokens Production-ready token system Hardcoded Theme settings Build from scratch

 Backend flexibility Any API Any API Shopify only Any API